michaeleliyahu/project-java/README.md

 # readme
-The OOP project is a continuation of the Ex0 project.
-On the basis of the first project, the Ex1 project was expanded.
+Over the last few weeks we have created a project that deals with Graph algorithms.
+Now, I will briefly elaborate and write key content of the project.

 # Main classes:
 1. DGraph